shorebirdtech/docs/docs/ci/github.md

 shorebird login:ci
 ```

 You will be prompted to go through a similar OAuth Flow as when using `shorebird login`, however, `shorebird login:ci` will not store any credentials on your device.
-Instead, a shorebird token will be generated for you to use in CI.
+Instead, a Shorebird token will be generated for you to use in CI.

 The output should look something like: